-According to research, sedentary lifestyles are on the rise, globally.
-The numbers are quite alarming the report denoted that 1 in 4 adults and 81% of adolescents do not participate sufficiently in physical activity (Madrigal – Pana et al., 2022).
+According to research, sedentary lifestyles are on the rise globally.
+The numbers are quite alarming.
+The report denoted that 1 in 4 adults and 81% of adolescents do not participate sufficiently in physical activity (Madrigal – Pana et al., 2022).
 As such, most of us, while we may participate in a little physical activity, it is not enough to positively impact our overall well-being.
 Therefore, we are still labelled as sedentary.

 In addition to time and budget, other factors have purportedly contributed to a sedentary lifestyle.
 Some of these include cultural values and norms, the motivation to exercise and the ‘biggy’, technology (World Health Organization, 2018).
-While technology has contributed greatly to the health and fitness world with apps, websites, and videos for almost every topic that can come to mind, sometimes the sheer number of information can be overwhelming or not properly thought through.
+While technology has contributed greatly to the health and fitness world with apps, websites, and videos for almost every topic that can come to mind, sometimes the sheer amount of information can be overwhelming or not properly thought through.

-Research denotes that insufficient physical activity is the 4th leading risk factor for mortality (WHO, 2022.).
+Research denotes that insufficient physical activity is the 4th leading risk factor for mortality (WHO, 2022).
 The research further purports that being physically inactive will cause you to have a 20% to 30% increased risk of ‘all-cause’ mortality in comparison to those who perform some form of physical activity for at least thirty (30) minutes most days of the week.

 In this article, we will be discussing five (5) ways in which you can start or even maintain a fitness plan or physical routine.
 Some of these tips and steps are even linked to other posts and resources that will further help you on this path, right away.